hashicorp/terraform-website/README.md

 ## Where the Docs Live

-This repository contains docs for Terraform Enterprise, located in [`/content/enterprise`](https://github.com/hashicorp/terraform-website/tree/master/content/enterprise).
+This repository is a webshite shell that sources docs from disparate GitHub repositories.

-The rest of the content is located in the following repositories:
+The content source files are located in the following repositories:

 | Subpath | Repository |
 | :--- | :--- |